Theoreticalmind/SFF/README.md

 ### 3. GPU Code for SFF

 Scripts for GPU-accelerated computation.
-Simply run and test for performance and accuracy of - `sff_gpu_test_1.jl`
+Simply run and test for performance and accuracy of - `sff_gpu_test_1.jl`, try to test this file check once this, because its a sparse matrix there are lots of techniques to solve that like syevd,syev,jacobi etc. One should check which technique one should use.when you get the data use `sff_plots.jl` to produce plot and ramp again.

 ---